ni/measurement-plugin-packager-labview/README.md

       ![No Feed](./docs/images/Measurement%20Plug-In%20Packager%20dialog.png)

-4. Click on the `Next` button to display the measurement plug-ins available in the selected project.
+4. Click on the `Next` button to view the measurement plug-ins available in the selected project.
     - In the list, select the measurement plug-ins to be packaged and click `Next`.

       ![Measurement Selection](./docs/images/Measurement%20Selection.png)